TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_advanced_enterprise_general.md

 #### What is a graph?
 What are simple graphs?
 What are directed graphs?
 What are weighted graphs?
 An abstract data type.
 A set of points (nodes) and lines connecting them (edges).

-- Simple graph: where all the nodes are connected, and connected only once, with one edge.
+- A simple graph: where all the nodes are connected, and connected only once, with one edge.

-- Directed graph: where edges associated with a direction, int hat case an edge between A - B is not equal to B - A.
+- A directed graph: where edges associated with a direction, int hat case an edge between A - B is not equal to B - A.

-- Weighted graph: where the edges have a label, represent a value (length, weight, price etc...) which is the cost of the edge.
+- A weighted graph: where the edges have a label, represent a value (length, weight, price etc...) which is the cost of the edge.

 #### What are trees?
 What are binary trees?
 What are binary search trees?
 Tree is a special graph, directed and simple, one node representing the root,